SWIC-177/wwe-react-RukasPukas/README.md

 > Also note you are passing in props now not arguments?
 Or are they interchangeable terminology?
 > You should not be turning off linting rules, these are put in place to help correctly guide your code!
 > The key prompt is used to uniquely identify items in a list.
 This is a built in react prompt.
+> You cannot include multiple react components without first wrapping it in either a div tag or Fragment tag, Fragment will get rid of extra div tags.
+> You can shorten it up by adding empty tags instead of Fragment.

 <!-- TODO: What do you think about React so far?
 What make sense?
 What connections are there to the JS fundamentals that you have learned prior to this?
 Reflect and personalize this! -->